 by Nick Rozanski, Eóin Woods

 The authors of one of the best known and most frequently used techniques for designing and documenting software architecture offer their vision for these processes.
-At least you will learn an alternative approach to designing and documenting, at most you will apply it to your project.
+At least you learn an alternative approach to designing and documenting.
+At most, you apply it to your project.

 by Humberto Cervantes, Rick Kazman

 This book can help you adopt various designing methodologies from real-life projects.
-One of the key points of this book is the description of ADD (Attribute-Driven Design) and the application of this approach to practice.
-The authors also introduce different principles of designing in relation to different projects, from pre-sales to enterprise solutions.
+One of the main points of this book is the description of ADD (Attribute-Driven Design) and the application of this approach to practice.
+The authors also introduce different principles of designing concerning various projects, from pre-sales to enterprise solutions.